Antfield-Creations/fafa-vae/journal/README.md

 KL loss of about 400.
 They all settle on about that KL number, regardless of what the network looks like.

 Run 2022-04-03_11h51m10s uses a somewhat larger field of view (kernel size 5) on the conv layers, just like the run I did yesterday, but then only with the activation function on the decoder output set to hyperbolic tangent.
+After 16 minutes it's already at the 56 minute mark performance of my best run so far, from friday.
+This should shape up to be a new best run for sure.
+Strangely enough, the KL loss starts out much higher on this one than the friday run.

 Also: it's about time that I switch from my untrusty old laptop to a cloud GPU/TPU server, my sessions keep getting killed by Python somwhere after 150-200 epochs, due to the size of the model script.
 It takes over 22 Gb of (virtual)